niechen/CarND-LaneLines-P1/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[grayscale]: ./writeup/grayscale.png "Grayscale"
+[grayblur]: ./writeup/grayblur.png "Grayscale Blurred"
+[canny]: ./writeup/canny.png "Canny"
+[cannymask]: ./writeup/cannymask.png "Masked Canny"
+[result]: ./writeup/result.png "Result"
 ---

 ### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale. then I applyed Gaussian Blur with to surpress noise and spurious gradient.
+And thirdly, I applied Canny Edge Detector to the blurred image to locate all pixels of edges (strong gradient).
+Fourthly, I apply a trapezoidal image mask to filter our irrelavent edges and only leave the ones that are most likely belong to lane lines.
+Finally, I applied Probablistic Hough Line Transform to find all the start and end points of line segments.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

 If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+![Grayscale][grayscale]
+![Grayscale Blurred][grayblur]
+![Canny][canny]
+![Masked Canny][cannymask]
+![Result][result]

 ### 2. Identify potential shortcomings with your current pipeline